Carl Friedrich Weitzmann: Life and work

 Weitzmann later extended his theories to scales, noting how a descending minor scale starting from the fifth degree is an inversion of an ascending major scale.
 Because his theories relate major and minor, it is called a "dualist" explanation.
 Later dualist theorists include Arthur von Oettingen and the early work of Hugo Riemann.

 Weitzmann differed from most theorists in his ideas of tuning and temperament.
 Most theorists viewed equal temperament as a compromise or a necessary evil.
 Weitzmann viewed it positively.
-He looked for acoustical properties of 12-note equal temperament, presumed enharmonic equivalence, and de-emphasized traditional rules of voice leading and treatment of dissonance leading to a theory where any chord can follow another chord.
+He looked for acoustical properties of 12-note equal temperament, presumed enharmonic equivalence, and de-emphasized traditional rules of voice leading and treatment of dissonance, leading to a theory where any chord can follow another chord.

 His most lasting contribution to music theory (researched by contemporary American theorist Richard Cohn) concerns chord relations.
 Traditionally, a C-major triad was thought to be related most closely to a G-major triad through the circle of fifths and traditional tonic-dominant (V-I) resolution.
 Weitzmann suggested a-minor and e-minor triads were more closely related to C-major because they shared two common notes.
-This theory elegantly accounted for third relation and common tone progressions in earlier music of Schubert and Beethoven, and it paved the way for later chromatic composers who explored the compositional possibilities of tonal regions related by symmetrical augmented triads and diminished seventh chords.
+This theory elegantly accounted for the third relation and common tone progressions in earlier music of Schubert and Beethoven, and it paved the way for later chromatic composers who explored the compositional possibilities of tonal regions related by symmetrical augmented triads and diminished seventh chords.